 BARTON made major investments in the mining operations in the early 20th century and began year-round operations in the late 1920s.
 While the business was still dominated by the supply of sandpaper products during this time, BARTON established relationships with glass manufacturers such as Corning, which launched a new market for the company — the grinding of glass with very fine garnet powders.

-The glass grinding business grew during World War I and World War II as demand for eyeglass lenses, gun sights and other optics increased.
+The glass grinding business grew during World War I and World War II as demand for eyeglass lenses, gun sights and other optical related applications increased.

 BARTON experienced a boom in sales following World War I with the strong demand for new housing that required ground glass for picture windows.
 To address the demand, the company supplied large volumes of special garnet powders to PPG Industries, Libbey-Owens-Ford, and Owens-Corning.
 This market for ground window glass ended abruptly when float glass technology took hold in the late 1960s.

 Fortunately, color television was introduced at roughly the same time, and BARTON’s connections allowed it to work with large glass producers to perfect the grinding and production of special glass screens and funnels for cathode ray tube televisions.
 Demand for television glass peaked in 1992 but remained strong through 2001 and finally ended in 2005.

 BARTON operated the Gore Mountain mine for 104 years.
 In 1982, the operations were moved to neighboring Ruby Mountain where the company still operates today.
 That same year saw peak demand for the use of garnet abrasive for sandpaper.
 But then during the 1980s, demand for garnet abrasive sandpaper began a slow, steady decline as new manufacturing technologies and synthetic abrasives began to dominate the market.